BlueSkyii/Simple-Login/README.md

-# Simple-Login-Form
+# Simple-Login
-Simple login form using only email and password with validation.
+Simple login using only email and password with validation.
 > [!NOTE]
 > Email    : yousef@gmail.com
 >